by David Boyajian

 We must sadly conclude that the Global War on Terrorism has become a criminal fraud perpetrated on the American people, both civilians and our men and women in uniform, by persons whose names we can only guess.

-As the U.S. departs Afghanistan, one wonders whether the blood and treasure spent there were in vain or part of something larger and more sinister.
+As the U.S. departs Afghanistan, one wonders whether the blood and treasure spent there was in vain or part of something larger and more sinister.